-The overall goal of the proposed alternatives is to enhance the public's access to the surrounding natural resources and increase recreational opportunities in order to restore for a portion of the lost recreation use injuries sustained on lands in Florida.
-The specific restoration objectives relevant for this monitoring plan are: (1) to acquire, construct, and complete the alternatives as scoped; and (2) to provide visitors access to the constructed public parks and amenities.
+The overall goal of the Salinas Park Addition alternative is to enhance the public's access to the surrounding natural resources and increase recreational opportunities in order to restore for a portion of the lost recreation use injuries sustained on lands in Florida.
+The specific restoration objectives relevant for this monitoring plan are: (1) to acquire, construct, and complete the alternative as scoped; and (2) to provide visitors access to the constructed public park and amenities.